Simpleton, nincompoop, booby, fool, nitwit, dunce, ninny, dolt, imbecile, numskull, ignoramus,

 "You're not up here to see the sunrise, are you?"
 Buffy asked.
 "I so don't want to go through

 Spike lifted the book off his face and sat up.
-So real.
 "Go through what again?"

 Buffy sat down beside him and pulled her knees to her chest.
 "Never mind."